Danieltrof/SOC-Automation-Lab/README.md

 7. Automatically block the IP if the user confirms it is malicious.

 ## Additional Tools
-- **Public.sqrx.com**: Use this service to safely simulate the behavior of malicious websites or files without risking your environment.
+- **Public.sqrx.com**: Use this service to safely simulate the behavior of malicious websites or files without risking your own environment.